That's right. More. Clients. In. Your. (Figurative) Backyard.

 Step 2: Facebook groups - in my experience - have great engagement at the beginning and then level off in later weeks, months, and years.
 Look for BIG networking groups.

 Step 3: Click the join button.
-I was approved right away for the biggest group in my town (Las Vegas).
+I was approved right away for the biggest group in my town when I originally published this (Las Vegas).

 Step 4: Others may require a screener question or two.
 The networking group for Las Vegas veterans asked me screeners like: